Experimental Film + Video Art

 Prerequisite(s) Photo 1: Introduction to Photography

 This course investigates photojournalism’s history and significance in contemporary culture.
 Concepts covered include vocabulary and components of visual expression, avenues for dissemination, and issues of communication through publication.
 Investigation techniques and editorial practices are explored.
-An introduction to photojournalistic techniques and tools, is included in the course work.
-Open Studio Elective.
-Prerequisite: PHV 295 Photo I: Intro to Photography or instructor signature.
+An introduction to photojournalistic techniques and tools is included in the coursework.
+Prerequisites: PHV 295 Photo I: Intro to Photography or instructor signature.
+Open studio elective.

 Photo 1: Introduction to Photography